Education (EDU)

 EDU-111.
 Teaching in America.
 3 Credits.

 This course presents the historical and philosophical foundations of American education and how they relate to contemporary issues facing teachers in America today.
 The goal is to provide students with a comprehensive understanding of the development of the teaching profession including both its roots and modern-day direction.
-The course offers theoretical and practical learning experiences including 20 hours of field experiences in public schools.
+The course offers theoretical and practical learning experiences including 25 hours of observation experiences in public schools.

 Prerequisites: Permission of department chair